You'd think it was December or something.

 "It won't be heavy rain, maybe half an inch Friday night," said forecaster Dan Bowman of WeatherData Inc., which provides forecasts for The Times.

-Bowman said that Monday's showers will be preceded by some gusty winds over the weekend, when local temperatures are not expected to break out of the 60s.
+But he added that Monday's showers will be preceded by some gusty winds over the weekend, when local temperatures are not expected to break out of the 60s.

 With the approaching storms, small-craft advisories have been issued for the outer coastal waters today.